 - U.S. Coast Guard (in the Department of Homeland Security)

 - Bureau of Safety and Environmental Enforcement (in the Department of the Interior)

-- The National Aeronautics and Space Administration Office of Safety and Mission Assurance
+- National Aeronautics and Space Administration, Office of Safety and Mission Assurance

 The Office of Policy Development, Strategic Planning and Performance develops national transportation policy initiatives with consideration of the potential health effects associated with transportation.
 The office coordinates with the Department’s modal administrations through the Health in Transportation Working Group to improve leadership and communication across the Department and develop resources and expertise on the relationship between transportation and health.
 The office facilitates collaboration with other Federal agencies on initiatives relating to transportation and health, including safety, active transportation, and the natural and human environment.